elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

 - `suspended` -> A job is successfully started.
 - `completed` -> A job is successfully completed.
 - `error` -> A job failed.

+**Possible values for `features`**
+- `filtering_rules` -> if present, the Filtering Rules table will be visible for this connector in the Kibana UI
+- `filtering_advanced_config` -> if present, the Filtering Advanced Configuration will be visible for this connector in the Kibana UI

 #### Elasticsearch mappings for `.elastic-connectors-sync-jobs`:
 ```